 About Adam

-Adam Dinow heads Cooley’s New York corporate practice.
-Adam represents clients at all stages of their life cycle, from incorporation to exit, with an emphasis on working with fast paced, rapid growth enterprises.
-He has worked closely with many of the most exciting technology companies in a diverse range of critical transactions, including seed, angel and VC financings; IPOs; and mergers and acquisitions.
-He also advises clients in complex corporate governance matters and strategic transactions.
-In addition, Adam has extensive experience representing venture capital funds, angel investors, and investment banks.
+Adam heads Cooley’s New York corporate practice.
+He represents clients at all stages of their life cycle, from incorporation to exit, with an emphasis on working with fast-paced, rapid-growth enterprises.
+He has worked closely with many of the most exciting technology companies on a diverse range of critical transactions, including seed, angel and VC financings, initial public offerings, and M&A. He also advises clients on complex corporate governance matters and strategic transactions.
+In addition, Adam has extensive experience representing venture capital funds, angel investors and investment banks.

 Adam is deeply involved in the New York technology community.
-He formerly served on the board of directors of the NY Tech Alliance, a nonprofit organization with over 60,000 individual and institutional members.
-He also represents a variety of technology-related nonprofit organizations on a pro bono basis and is a regular speaker and lecturer on corporate law issues at institutions such as Columbia University and NYU.
+He formerly served on the board of directors of the NY Tech Alliance, a nonprofit organization with more than 60,000 individual and institutional members.
+He also represents a variety of technology-related nonprofit organizations on a pro bono basis and is a regular speaker and lecturer on corporate law issues at institutions such as Columbia University and New York University.
 Adam also served as an adjunct professor at Brooklyn Law School, teaching a class focused on venture capital investing and startups.

-Prior to joining Cooley, Adam was a partner in the New York office of Wilson Sonsini Goodrich & Rosati.
+Before joining Cooley, Adam was a partner in the New York office of another global law firm.

 Download full bio